2015 High School Division Faculty

 |Director of Orchestras, Ithaca College; Artistic Director, St. Petersburg Chamber Philharmonic (Russia); DMA in Piano Performance, SUNY Stony Brook|

 Born in Chicago, Jeffery Meyer began his musical studies as a pianist, and shortly thereafter continued on to study composition and conducting.
-He is the founder and Artistic Director of the St. Petersburg Chamber Philharmonic in St. Petersburg, Russia, as well as the Director of Orchestras at the Ithaca College School of Music.
-He has appeared with orchestras in the United States and abroad, including ensembles such as the Milwaukee Symphony Orchestra, Syracuse Symphony Orchestra, Philippine Philharmonic Orchestra (National Orchestra of the Philippines), Cayuga Chamber Orchestra and the Orchestra Sinfonico “Haydn” di Bolzano e Trento.
-In recent concert seasons, he has been seen conducting, performing as piano soloist and chamber musician, as well as conducting from the keyboard in the United States, Canada, Russia, Italy, Spain, Germany and the Philippines.
+Since 2002 he has been the Artistic Director of the St. Petersburg Chamber Philharmonic in St. Petersburg, Russia one of St. Petersburg’s most innovative and progressive ensembles.
+He has appeared with orchestras in the United States and abroad, including ensembles such as the Milwaukee Symphony Orchestra, Syracuse Symphony Orchestra, Cayuga Chamber Orchestra, Philippine Philharmonic Orchestra, Thailand Philharmonic Orchestra, Sichuan Symphony, and the Orchestra Sinfonico “Haydn” di Bolzano e Trento.
+In recent concert seasons, he has been seen conducting, performing as piano soloist and chamber musician, as well as conducting from the keyboard in the United States, Canada, Russia, Italy, Spain, Germany and throughout Eastern and Southeastern Asia.

-Meyer is an active adjudicator, guest clinician, and masterclass teacher.
-He has adjudicated competitions throughout the United States, including Alaska, as well as at the Hong Kong Schools Music Festival.
+Passionate about working with young musicians and music education, Meyer is also the Director of Orchestras at Ithaca College and is an active adjudicator, guest clinician, and masterclass teacher.
+He has judged competitions throughout the United States, including Alaska, as well as at the Hong Kong Schools Music Festival.
 He has given masterclasses throughout the United States as well as Canada and Asia, and recently led conducting masterclasses at the Central Conservatory in Beijing, China.
 He has served on the faculties of the Icicle Creek Music Center, Dorian Keyboard Festival, Opusfest Chamber Music Festival (Philippines), Blue Lake Fine Arts Camp, Marrowstone Music Festival, and the LSM Academy and Festival.
+In the summer of 2011, he returned to China as the guest conductor of the 2011 Beijing International Composition Workshop at the Central Conservatory in Beijing, China.
+Recent and upcoming activities include appearances in Southeast Asia with the Sichuan Symphony, the Xi’an Conservatory Orchestra, return engagements with the Thailand Philharmonic Orchestra and guest engagements in the United States with the Meridian Symphony orchestra and Stony Brook Symphony Orchestra.